Myanmar (formerly Burma) is a unique place. It is undergoing transition, yet keeping it ancient and authentic feel.

 Explore the floating villages and be amazed by Intha’s ingeniosity and learn about their culture and how they are growing their floating gardens.

-The Kyaikhtiyo Pagoda also named the golden rock is one of Burma’s most sacred Buddhist sites is this sacred boulder.
+One of Burma’s most sacred Buddhist sites is this sacred boulder.
 It is a massive stone on the edge of a cliff with a pagoda on top of it enshrining a hair of the Buddha.

 The rock that appears to be gold is a granite boulder.
-Experience an atmosphere of devotion, pictured by the burning candles, the chanting of devotees, offerings and the smell of incense.
+Experience an atmosphere of devotion, surrounded by the burning candles, the chanting of devotees, offerings and the smell of incense.

 One of Myanmar’s most famous beaches, Ngapali is located 7km away from the city of Thandwe (Sandoway).
 White, soft sand, coconut trees, beach bungalows… sounds like the description of relaxing in paradise, does not it?